Magick Au Natural (or Skyclad), A Primer

 Shielding, Part II

-In the last part I had mentioned that the first thing a person should learn to do is take down their shields.
+In the last part I mentioned that the first thing a person should learn to do is take down their shields.
 So how do you do that?

 Here’s a simple exercise.
 Get four very close friends of mixed genders.
 Now relax yourself and remain relaxed.
 Now take off all of your clothes, and without covering any part of you tell your friends every secret you have about yourself, everything you think and feel about them, and be absolutely honest about everything and make no effort not to share or hide anything.
 Don’t be nervous or shy, be relaxed and let everything just go right through you.
 After you’ve done this, repeat the exercise with four strangers.

 But this method is the basics of what needs to be done.
 The barriers we have put up to hide behind need to be taken down.
-We need to expose ourselves completely and leave ourselves completely vulnerable, and let everything pass through us and come out as it develops.
+We need to expose ourselves completely and leave ourselves completely vulnerable and let everything pass through us and come out as it develops.
 This is a state of being without any kind of defense.

 Not only do we have to work on taking down the shields that protect us from others, be we also need to work on taking down the shields that we use on ourselves.
 We need to be able to expose ourselves completely to ourselves.
-This means taking the time to look at exactly what we are, what are personality really is, and what our flaws are.
+This means taking the time to look at exactly what we are, what our personality really is, and what our flaws are.
 And we need to be brutally honest about exactly what we are and not try to shy away from it, or justify it, or repress it, or hide behind something else, but rather admit to it.
 Until we know the truth about ourselves, we can’t be honest about what we are to others.

 It also means being comfortable with ourselves, both physically and mentally.
 We shouldn’t be ashamed of the type of person we are, nor should we be ashamed of our bodies.
 You don’t have to be a saint, everyone has their issues.
 Likewise you don’t have to look pretty, you can be completely hideous.
 But you need to be able to deal with that and accept that and be proud of what you are regardless of what that is.
 And of course, once you’re completely comfortable with what you are, it’s going to be so much easier to stand naked in front of four strangers while telling them everything about yourself.